-As permitted by CEQA Guidelines Section 15150, this Draft EIR has referenced several technical studies, analyses, and previously certified environmental documentation.
-Information from the documents, which have been incorporated by reference, has been briefly summarized in the appropriate section(s).
-The relationship between the incorporated part of the referenced document and the Draft EIR has also been described.
-The documents and other sources that have been used in the preparation of this Draft EIR include, but are not limited to:
+As permitted by CEQA Guidelines Sections 15148 and 15150, this Recirculated Draft EIR has cited and referenced several technical studies, analyses, and previously certified environmental documentation.
+Information from the documents, incorporated by reference herein, has been briefly summarized in the appropriate section(s).
+The relationship between the incorporated part of the referenced document and the Recirculated Draft EIR has also been described.
+The documents and other sources that have been used in the preparation of this Recirculated Draft EIR include, but are not limited to:

+- Sacramento LAFCo Policies, Standards, and Procedures

 - County of Sacramento General Plan

 - County of Sacramento Municipal Code

 - City of Elk Grove General Plan

+- City of Elk Grove Municipal Code

 - City of Elk Grove Municipal Services Review

-These documents are specifically identified in Section 9, References, of this Draft EIR.
-In accordance with CEQA Guidelines Section 15150(b), these referenced documents and other sources used in the preparation of the Draft EIR are available for review at the Sacramento LAFCo.
+These documents are specifically identified in Section 9, References, of this Recirculated Draft EIR.
+In accordance with CEQA Guidelines Section 15150(b), these referenced documents and other sources used in the preparation of the Recirculated Draft EIR are available for review at the Sacramento LAFCo.

-1.5 - Review of the Draft EIR
+1.5 - Review of the Recirculated Draft EIR

-Upon completion of the Draft EIR, the Sacramento LAFCo filed a Notice of Completion (NOC) with the State Office of Planning and Research to begin the public review period (Public Resources Code, Section 21161).
-Concurrent with the NOC, this Draft EIR has been distributed to responsible and trustee agencies, other affected agencies, surrounding cities, and interested parties, as well as all parties requesting a copy of the Draft EIR in accordance with Public Resources Code 21092(b)(3).
-During the public review period, the Draft EIR, including the technical appendices, is available for review at the Sacramento LAFCo offices, located at the address provided below.
-Agencies, organizations, and interested parties not previously contacted or who did not respond to the NOP currently have the opportunity to comment on the Draft EIR during the public review period on the Draft EIR.
-Written comments on this Draft EIR should be addressed to:
+Upon completion of the Recirculated Draft EIR, the Sacramento LAFCo filed a Notice of Completion (NOC) with the California Office of Planning and Research to begin the public review period (Public Resources Code, Section 21161).
+Concurrent with the NOC, this RDEIR has been distributed to responsible and trustee agencies, other affected agencies, surrounding cities, and interested parties, as well as to all parties requesting a copy of the Recirculated Draft EIR in accordance with Public Resources Code 21092(b)(3).
+During the public review period, the Recirculated Draft EIR, including the technical appendices, is available for review at the Sacramento LAFCo offices, located at the address provided below.
+Agencies, organizations, and interested parties not previously contacted or who provided comments on the NOP or Draft EIR currently have the opportunity to comment on the Recirculated Draft EIR during the public review period on the Recirculated Draft EIR.
+Written comments on this Recirculated Draft EIR should be addressed to:

-Don Lockhart AICP, Assistant Executive Officer Sacramento Local Agency Formation Commission 1112 I Street, Suite 100 Sacramento, California 95814

-Phone: (916) 874-6458
+Don Lockhart AICP, Assistant Executive Officer Sacramento Local Agency Formation Commission 1112 I Street, Suite 100 Sacramento, CA 95814 Phone: (916) 874-6458